developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 **NOTE**: Only Android and Windows CE7 devices support license deployment from a cloud-based server.
 Windows CE6, Windows Embedded Handheld 6.5 and Windows Mobile devices must be licensed from an on-premise Linux or Windows server or through use of a binary license file downloaded from the licensing portal.

 #### Common Criteria
 Some Zebra devices are compatible with Common Criteria for IT Security Evaluation, a standard for certifying the security of computing devices and systems.
-When in the so-called "CC state" of heightened security, Zebra mobile and touch computers are prevented from access certain features, including the ability to read from or write to external storage.
+When in the so-called "CC state" of heightened security, such **Zebra mobile and touch computers are blocked from use of external storage** and other features.
 [Learn more](/cc).

 -----

 ## I. Contact a Reseller
 The first step in obtaining a license is to engage with Zebra or a Zebra reseller.

 **&#49;.
-[Visit Zebra's Enterprise Browser Product Page](https://www.zebra.com/us/en/products/software/mobile-computers/mobile-app-utilities/enterprise-browser.html)** and select one of the methods for contacting Zebra directly or engaging with a reseller or partner.
+[Visit Zebra's Enterprise Browser Product Page](https://www.zebra.com/us/en/products/software/mobile-computers/mobile-app-utilities/enterprise-browser.html)**<i class="fa fa-external-link" aria-hidden="true"></i> and select one of the methods for contacting Zebra directly or engaging with a reseller or partner. <i class="fa fa-external-link" aria-hidden="true"></i>

 **&#50;.
 Alternatively, select one of the following Zebra resources**:

-* **[Find a Zebra Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner.html) -** form for submitting an inquiry via the web
+* **[Find a Zebra Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner.html) <i class="fa fa-external-link" aria-hidden="true"></i> -** form for submitting an inquiry via the web
-* **[How to Select a Channel Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner/selecting-the-right-channel-partner.html) -** explains the types of partners that engage with Zebra and some of their technologies and specialties
+* **[How to Select a Channel Partner](https://www.zebra.com/us/en/partners/find-a-zebra-partner/selecting-the-right-channel-partner.html) <i class="fa fa-external-link" aria-hidden="true"></i> -** explains the types of partners that engage with Zebra and some of their technologies and specialties
-* **[Partner Interaction Center](https://www.zebra.com/us/en/partners/partner-interaction-center.html) -** info for contacting Zebra's existing global partner network
+* **[Partner Interaction Center](https://www.zebra.com/us/en/partners/partner-interaction-center.html) <i class="fa fa-external-link" aria-hidden="true"></i> -** info for contacting Zebra's existing global partner network
-* **[Zebra Corporate Numbers and Links](https://www.zebra.com/us/en/about-zebra/contact-zebra.html) -** broken down by global region
+* **[Zebra Corporate Numbers and Links](https://www.zebra.com/us/en/about-zebra/contact-zebra.html) <i class="fa fa-external-link" aria-hidden="true"></i> -** broken down by global region
-* **[Global Marketing Contact Center](https://www.zebra.com/us/en/about-zebra/contact-zebra/marketing-contact-center.html) -** broken down by global region and country
+* **[Global Marketing Contact Center](https://www.zebra.com/us/en/about-zebra/contact-zebra/marketing-contact-center.html) <i class="fa fa-external-link" aria-hidden="true"></i> -** broken down by global region and country

 -----

 ## II.
 Access Licensing System
 After a licensing agreement is purchased from Zebra or a Zebra reseller, an email is sent to the licensing company's representative containing user credentials for accessing the Zebra Enterprise Software Licensing system.

-#### Visit the [Zebra licensing support page](https://www.zebra.com/us/en/support-downloads/software-licensing.html), register and log into the portal to:
+#### Visit the [Zebra licensing support page](https://www.zebra.com/us/en/support-downloads/software-licensing.html) <i class="fa fa-external-link" aria-hidden="true"></i>, register and log into the portal to:

 * **Order licenses**
 * **Check status** of existing orders